Vitormdias/Clean-Code-Talk/README.md

 # DRY-Code-Talk
-Content of a DRY code talk
+Content of a DRY code talk in Android is IZI Meetup